pedroespecial101/home_assistant_ebay/README.md

 ### Setup

-- #### Add this integration to to your config/custom_components folder and restart your Home Assistant
+- #### Add this integration to to your config/custom_components/ebay_beta folder and restart your Home Assistant
+  Note: Make sure to install this in a folder named `ebay_beta` to run alongside your existing integration.

 - #### Follow the steps below to setup an eBay developer account.
 1. Sign up for eBay developer account at [https://developer.ebay.com/signin](https://developer.ebay.com/signin)